 A rate "lock" or "commitment" is a lender's promise to freeze a specific interest rate and a particular number of points for you for a specified period during your application process.
 This keeps you from going through your whole application process and finding out at the end that the interest rate has risen higher.

-While there are various lengths of rate lock periods (from 15 to 60 days), the extended ones are generally more expensive.
-You can get a longer period for your lock, but in doing so, will likely have a higher rate than you would with a shorter span of time
+Rate lock periods can vary in length, between 15 to 60 days, with the longer ones usually costing more.
+You can get a longer period for your lock, but in doing so, will probably have a higher interest rate than you would with a shorter span of time

-In addition to choosing the shorter lock period, there are other ways you can score the best rate.
-A bigger down payment will result in a lower interest rate, because you will be starting out with more equity.
-You might choose to pay points to improve your rate for the loan term, meaning you pay more up front.
-For a lot of people, this makes financial sense..
+In addition to opting for the shorter lock period, there are more ways you can get the best rate.
+A larger down payment will result in a better interest rate, because you'll be starting out with more equity.
+You might opt to pay points to reduce your interest rate over the loan term, meaning you pay more initially.
+To a lot of people, this is a good option..

 Do you have a question regarding a mortgage program?